 Don’t all cookies have sugar?
 Yes.

-But look at three basic cookies types.
-All are made with sugar (or sugar substitute), plus fat (butter, margarine, oil) and flour, and there are distinct differences.
+They’re all are made with sugar (or a sugar substitute), plus fat (butter, margarine, oil) and flour.
+Yet, there are distinct differences.

-It’s the ratio of ingredients and the preparation instructions that determine the cookie’s texture (chewy, crunchy, etc.) and butteriness.
+It’s the ratio of ingredients and the preparation instructions that determine the cookie’s texture (chewy, crunchy, etc.) and butteriness—and whether it’s a butter cookie, shortbread, or a sugar cookie.

 • Butter cookies have the next highest amount of butter, but the proportion of flour is increased.
 This makes the dough hold its shape, for rolling and slicing or cutting with a cookie cutter. .